Extra credit

 Tidy Tuesday

 Tidy Tuesday is a weekly data project to promote wrangling and visualization skills.
-It is hosted by the R for Data Science Online Learning Community which aims to “create a supportive and responsive online space for learners” to improve their programming and data analysis skills.
+It is hosted by the Data Science Learning Community which aims to “create a supportive and responsive online space for learners” to improve their programming and data analysis skills.

 Every week they post a raw dataset on GitHub and ask people to explore the data.
 The ultimate goal is to apply R skills, get feedback, explore other’s work, and connect with the greater #RStats community.
 Contributors frequently publish their work on social media under the #TidyTuesday hashtag.
 Datasets are posted on Mondays.

-You are expected to create a data analysis based on a Tidy Tuesday dataset published during 2023.
-You should leverage the technical skills you learned in this course to create a high-quality analysis based on the Tidy Tuesday dataset.
-Your analysis can be as simple as one or two high-quality visualizations, or the results of a comprehensive statistical analysis, or some other technique.
-It need not be extensive and lengthy as long as it is done well.
+You are expected to create a data analysis based on a Tidy Tuesday dataset published during 2024.
+You should leverage the technical skills you learned in this course to create a high-quality write-up based on the Tidy Tuesday dataset.
+It need not be extensive and lengthy as long as it is done well (e.g. one or two high-quality visualizations would be sufficient).

 Submission